VonRiddarn/reversi-game-server/DOCS.md

 -   `nodata`
     Only returns a status code depending on if the user was found or not.
     This is useful when we do not need to use the full user object, ie when checking username availability.
-    The purpose of the query is to save bandwidth.
+    The returned API response is always `50 Bytes` which over time can save a lot of bandwidth.